Viento del este (East Wind)

 2 Sussex Ave, Toronto, ON M5S 1J5

 Sidewalk-level entrance, elevator and ramp available, door width 32 inches, no automatic doors.
 No accessible parking on-site.
 Four wheelchair accessible seats in the cinema.
 15 step-free seats in row 9.
 Accessible gender-neutral washroom located on the 2nd and 3rd floor.
+Please note that there is construction on site; the venue remains accessible.

-For a map of Innis Town Hall, click here
+For a map to Innis Town Hall, click here

 Presented With: